rcxwhiz/django_py_grader/README.md

 * Honestly all the testing after that
 * A nice way for someone to deploy this
 * Make test submit selection page
-* Make a page to view current NetIDs
-    * It would be cool if there could be one page for viewing and adding/removing IDs
 * Make a grader version of the view submission result that is identifying
 * Investigate db indexing for performance benefits